 install R, BioConductor, and edgeR

-edgeR semi-arbitrarily as our example to look
+edgeR semi-arbitrarily as our example to look deeper into.

 This is an example of how it's useful to be able to do biological data analysis in both Python and in R. A goal of this homework is to install and use some R code, to see it in action, though without really learning it.

 R will start the R command line environment; the command